dataclay/cli-tools/README.md

 *	A working AEP file compatible with Templater
 *	A valid data source containing versioning information for the AEP file
 *	A `templater-options.json` file that specifies Templater's configuration and options in JSON format
 *	A copy of the `Templater 2.jsxbin` file that was installed into After Effects' ScriptUI application folder.
-This file is copied to your project automatically when using the supplied batch script.
+This file is automatically copied to your project folder when you use the supplied batch script or AppleScript launch file.
-*	A script file, provided by Dataclay, that launches Adobe After Effects and makes use of `Templater 2.jsxbin`
+*	A script file, provided by Dataclay, that launches Adobe After Effects.
+These are found in this repository.
 *	A *directory location* for Templater logging

 Once you have these correctly setup with a single directory, you can begin to use Templater's CLI and successfully troubleshoot problems you encounter with it.